Pennsylvania governor says he’s tested positive for COVID-19

 HARRISBURG, Pa.
-(AP) — Pennsylvania Gov. Tom Wolf said Wednesday he has tested positive for COVID-19 and is isolating at home.
+(AP) — Pennsylvania Gov. Tom Wolf said Wednesday he has contracted COVID-19 and is isolating at home, revealing the diagnosis after several members of his security detail recently tested positive for the coronavirus.

-The second-term Democrat said a routine test on Tuesday detected the coronavirus.
+The second-term Democrat said a routine test on Tuesday detected the virus.

 “I have no symptoms and am feeling well,” Wolf said in a statement.
 “I am following CDC and Department of Health guidelines.”